This is a two tactic set up with different formations.

 Which one to use and when?

 - The 433 DM is the classic version aimed more on controlling the ball anywhere on the pitch.
-It is generally a more defensive formation, which allows us to use a more aggresive mentality (control).
+It is generally a more defensive formation.
 Appropriate time to use it would be when the opposition uses more than 3 players in attack (including AMR/AML/AMC/ST).

 - If the opposition is using exactly 3 players in attack it is important to decide which one to use depending on the quality of the opposition.
-If you are not sure go for the more defensive 433 DM, and switch it in the second half if you are struggling to create chances.
+If you are not sure go for the 433 DM because it is more balanced and I recommend it for most matches.

 *This is just a guideline and doesn't mean that the tactics won't work against specific formations, use them however you think is best.